Nottingham University Hospitals NHS Trust

-Current chair originally reviewing 23 maternity cases of concern at the Shrewsbury and Telford NHS Trust.
+Chair of the recently published Independent Review into Maternity Services at the Shrewsbury and Telford Hospital NHS Trust, leading a large team of medical professionals reviewing nearly 1600 maternity cases of concern at the Shrewsbury and Telford NHS Trust.
 The review has been commissioned by the Secretary of State for Health.
-Following a much larger number of cases of potential concern coming forward and confirmation that the original review was to be extended, Donna has increased the numbers within the expert team to include an anaesthetist, infection prevention, an ambulance expert, two paediatrician and a physician as well as increasing the number of midwives, neonatologists and obstetricians.
+Following a much larger number of cases of potential concern coming forward from both historical and contemporary maternity care aside from the original 23 families affected, Donna increased the numbers within the expert team.
+By the time of publication, the team included around 90 doctors and midwives, most of them working part time with the review alongside their NHS roles.
+Team members included obstetric anaesthetists, adult neurologists, adult cardiologists, an intensivist, an ambulance expert, paediatricians and a physician, as well as an increased the number of midwives, neonatologists and obstetricians and gynaecologists.

-Current Senior Midwifery Adviser providing a wide range of advice on Midwifery to the chief executive of the Nursing and Midwifery Council (NMC)
+Senior Midwifery Adviser August 2015 to March 2020 providing a wide range of advice on Midwifery to the chief executive of the Nursing and Midwifery Council (NMC)

 Co Clinical Director (Midwifery) of the London Maternity Strategic Clinical Network